monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### python

-Python is an easy learned language and is very versitile.
+Python is an easy learned language and is very versatile.
 Good shell script libraries and abstractions exists for python<sup>[1,2,3,4]</sup>.
 The best might be xonsh<sup>[5]</sup> which provides a pythonic interactive shell, as wells as easy access to system programs like `grep` and `find` etc.

 Given its "batteries included" profile, Python is quite heavy in the install size, and thus not fitting well on an embedded system.
 Only a few alternatives exists for reduced size python implementations.
 An old (unmaintained, batteries not included) distribution tinypy<sup>[6]</sup> and eGenix PyRun<sup>[7]</sup> which packs a python distribution down to about 11 MiB.